JoshuaStanden/JoshuaStanden/README.md

 # 💫 About Me:
 After 21 years in IT Support roles I'm moving on to things I'm more passionate about.

-Cybersecurity Degree in Progress 2024!
+Cybersecurity certifications and Degree in Progress 2024!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/joshuastanden)

 # Currently working on:
-Proxmox home lab.
-3 servers across a variety of hardware.
+Proxmox home lab: 5 servers across a variety of hardware.
 Virtualized services/servers include two pi-hole DNS servers, PLEX server, Wuzah SIEM environment, and currently exploring open source CRM implementations for use in documenting work done in the Wuzah environment.

 # 💻 Tech Stack: